The Magnificent Ishtar Gate of Babylon

-The Ishtar Gate measured nearly 12 metres in height and had a vast antechamber of the southern side.
+The Ishtar Gate measured nearly 12 meters (39 ft) in height and had a vast antechamber on the southern side.
 The roof and doors were made of cedar, while the surrounding bricks were furnished with enameled tiles thought to be of lapis lazuli, a deep blue semi-precious stone that has been prized since antiquity for its intense color.

-Through the gatehouse was the Processional Way, a red and yellow brick-paved corridor over half a mile long with walls over 15 metres tall on each side.
-The walls were adorned with over 120 images of lions, bulls, dragons, and flowers, made from enamelled yellow and brown tiles, as well as inscriptions containing prayers from King Nebuchadnezzar to the chief god Marduk.
+Through the gatehouse was the Processional Way, a red and yellow brick-paved corridor over half a mile long (0.80 km) with walls over 15 meters (49 ft) tall on each side.
+The walls were adorned with over 120 images of lions, bulls, dragons, and flowers, made from enameled yellow and brown tiles, as well as inscriptions containing prayers from King Nebuchadnezzar to the chief god Marduk.
 It was this processional way that led to the temple of Marduk.
 Every year, statues of deities were paraded through the Ishtar Gate and down the Processional Way for the New Year's celebration.

 Reconstruction of the Processional Way, with sculptural lions, dragons, and bulls lining the path.
-Source: Wikipedia
+(Jononmac46/CC BY-SA 4.0)

 Both gate entrances of Imgur-Ellil and Nemetti-Ellil following the filling of the street from Babylon had become increasingly lower.